 For nearly a decade, I managed Google Workspace as the backbone of enterprise collaboration — not just email, but the entire operational layer connecting teams, vendors, and applications.
+When it is run well, it is invisible.
+When it is run as “just email,” it becomes a liability.

 Beyond Email Administration